Ohio's Amish Country: 12 Highlights and Hidden Treasures

 10. Amish Cheese Tours

-One of the best and most delicious things to do in Amish country is visit a cheese factory and take a cheesemaking tour.
+One of the best and most delicious things to do in Amish Country is visit a cheese factory and take a cheesemaking tour.
 You will see several cheese factories as you drive, and most offer daily tours.
-Heini's Cheese Chalet in Berlin and Guggisberg Cheese in Sugarcreek offer quality products and tours.
+Bunker Hill Cheese in Millersburg and Guggisberg Cheese in Sugarcreek offer quality products and tours.
 You can go behind-the-scenes to see the process of how local cheese is made using local products and labor.

 Cheese tours always end with samples of the product.
 You will find specialty cheeses in these stores that you will not find elsewhere.
 You can also stock up on favorite varieties for a great price, which will be substantially lower at factory stores than in your local grocery.